JellyJoe198/Halva-Recipe/README.md

 8. Cut the halva into squares and enjoy!
 It is great as a quick hearty breakfast, snack, or even a dessert.

+## Troubleshooting
+Too much water, the product will be moist and less strong.
+Not enough mixing, the product will be too flaky.